 Advanced (A) Level qualifications

+The General Certificate of Education ‘Advanced’ Level, or more commonly, the A Level, is a school leaving qualification offered by educational bodies in the United Kingdom.
+Courses focus on academic subjects.
 Students choose the courses which best suit their interests and abilities, which offer them the appropriate opportunities for progression.
-Initial course choices are made via the online application form and all applicants will have a counselling meeting to discuss their applications.
+Initial course choices are made via the online application form and all applicants will have a guidance meeting to discuss their applications and selected options.

-Vocational Level 3
+Vocational Level 3 qualifications

 These courses offer an alternative to A Level education at sixth form level and the ‘level 3’ in the qualification means that they are seen as equivalent to A levels and can offer a route on to higher education and university.
 The BTEC Level 3 Extended Certificate and OCR National programmes offer a different mode of delivery and assessment and involve more emphasis on continuous assessment.

 In addition to their A level studies all students will follow a programme of enrichment which takes place weekly on a Wednesday afternoon and includes opportunities for a wide range of extracurricular activities including volunteering and sports.